oncody/vue-webpack-tutorial/02-webpack/README.md

 # Instead of using a CDN, let's add vue from NPM and bundle our modules with webpack

-# Notice that our 'index.html' file is under the 'dist' directory
+# Notice that index.html includes main.js from the 'dist' directory that does not exist yet

+# Webpack will generate this directory and file for us

 # Globally add 'http-server'
 yarn global add http-server